-I am currently a postdoc scholar at MIT Kavli Institute for Astrophysics and Space Research and MIT Department of Physics, working with Dr. Frederick K. Baganoff and Prof. Kerstin Perez.
-I am broadly interested in high-energy astrophysics, Galactic center science, low luminosity supermassive black hole, and Galactic cosmic-ray origin.
-My research has been focusing on studying current flaring activities of the Galactic center supermassive black hole Sgr A*, and also reconstructing its past activities, in order to understand supermassive black holes's activity cycle, particle acceleration mechanism, and physics under strong gravitational field.
-Recently I have been designing observational experiments to probe cosmic-ray particles in the inner 1~kpc of the Galaxy to reveal their origin.
-I am also leading a project on understanding the nature of a newly discovered hard X-ray diffuse emission feature within a few parsecs of the Galactic center.
-Check out my new MIT webpage.
+I am a postdoc scholar and Heising-Simons Fellow at MIT Kavli Institute for Astrophysics and Space Research and MIT Department of Physics, working with Dr. Frederick K. Baganoff and Prof. Kerstin Perez.
+My research focuses on observational high-energy astrophysics, including supermassive black hole accretion and feedback, origin of Galactic cosmic-rays and dark matter searches.
+My research has been focusing on studying current flaring activities of the Galactic center supermassive black hole Sgr A*, and also reconstructing its past activities, in order to understand supermassive black holess' activity cycle, particle acceleration mechanism, and physics under strong gravitational field.
+Recently I have obtained funding for an original particle astrophysics project on probing Galactic cosmic-ray particles at MeV through PeV energy scales using innovative methods.
+This research has far-reaching implications for a

 Before joining the Columbia NuSTAR group, I obtained my bachelor's degree from Tsinghua University in Beijing.
 I conducted my bachelor thesis research at Tsinghua Center for Astrophysics (THCA) under supervision of Prof. Shuang-Nan Zhang and Prof. Hua Feng.
 I designed and performed optical experiments to prove the solidity of a novel approach to obtain super high angular resolution imaging for coded-mask X-ray telescopes.